jessicarush/react-notes/notes.md

 My summary notes are here: [react_with_existing_html.md](react_with_existing_html.md).
 I'm assuming you could have nested components, you would just need to src them in the right order.
 You would also need to add `type=module` to the component `<script>` tags (assuming we're using import/export).

 That being said, with this very simplistic approach, you wouldn't get to import css files or any other node packages into your components.
-Overall, not vert useful.
+Overall, not very useful.

 It seems to me that if you really needed to embed a react project into and existing website, the best approach would still be to use create-react-app or webpack.

 With create-react-app, we can use the `npm run build` command and serve all the static files it creates.
-This is explained step-by-step in the second half of [add_react_to_html.md](react_with_existing_html.md).
+This is explained step-by-step in the second half of [react_with_existing_html.md](react_with_existing_html.md).

 ### Can I have flask serve the build created from create-react-app?